wedocore/all-in-one-ai/README.md

 ## License

 The All-in-One AI WordPress Plugin is released under the GPL-3.0 License.
 This means that you are free to use, modify, and distribute this plugin in accordance with the terms of the GPL-3.0 license.

-## Credits

-The All-in-One AI WordPress Plugin is developed and maintained by [Andrii Balashov](https://github.com/andbalashov).
-We would like to express our gratitude to the open-source community for their valuable contributions and support in making this project possible.